annawinther/Sprint-Challenge-Redux-Smurfs/README.md

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

 `Application state` is the global state that all components in the tree can access and the `component state` isi the state that is local to a single component and cannot be accessed outside this component

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+`Redux-thunk` is a middleware that allows us to write action creators that return a function rather than an action.
+It can can be used to delay the dispatch of an action or to dispatch only if a certain condition is met.

 ## Project Set Up